wultra/powerauth-crypto/docs/Basic-definitions.md

 A symmetric key encryption algorithm.
 The AES algorithm is used with 256-bit keys.

-- CTR mode is used for AEAD and key encryption.
+- CTR mode is used as the encryption primitive inside AEAD and for unauthenticated key wrapping (UKE).
 - GCM mode is used for local vault.

 #### Encryption